-For the Discoverer Java EE application to access databases, an entry for each database must be created in the ORACLE\INSTANCE/config/tnsnames.ora file.
-For more information, see the "About configuring the tnsnames.ora file" section in the Oracle Business Intelligence Discoverer Configuration Guide.
+For the Discoverer Java EE application to access databases, an entry for each database must be created in the ORACLE_INSTANCE/config/tnsnames.ora file.
+For more information, see the "About configuring the thin the Oracle" section in the Oracle Business Intelligence Discoverer Configuration Guide.